 - Fever has been absent for 24 hours without the use of fever-reducing medication.
-Parents/Guardians are not allowed to enter CYS programs to administer any type of fever reducing medication. - Nausea, vomiting, or diarrhea has subsided for 24 hours - Diarrhea stops or the continued loose stools(contained in diaper and stool frequency does not exceed two or more above the normal for that child/toilet trained children are able to maintain continence) are deemed not to be infectious by a licensed health care professional. - The appropriate number of doses of antibiotics has been given over a 24 hour period for known strep, impetigo, or other bacterial infections, and the physician has approved readmission. - Chickenpox lesions are crusted, usually 5-6 days from onset. - Scabies are under treatment. - Lice are under treatment and show no evidence of nits or live lice. - Pinworms have been under treatment for 24 hours. - Lesions from impetigo are no longer weeping. - Skin infections such as Staphylococcos Areus (S.areus) and or Methicillin Resistant Staphylococcus Aureus (MRSA) must be covered by diaper or clothing or bandage and a note from the health care provider (HCP) stating that the child is no longer contagious. - Ringworm lesions are healed or have been under treatment for 24 hours. - Conjunctivitis (pink eye) is under treatment, with a note from the HCP that child is no longer contagious and symptoms have diminished to the point that eyes are no longer discharging. - Children suffering from contagious illnesses may be readmitted into the CYS program once the communicable stage has passed and/or a signed note from HCP is present stating the child is no longer contagious. - The child does not require additional CYS staff to care for him/her. - Children still in diapers with positive cultures for salmonella will not be readmitted until two stool cultures at least 24 hours apart are negative.
+Parents/Guardians are not allowed to enter CYS programs to administer any type of fever reducing medication. - Nausea, vomiting, or diarrhea has subsided for 24 hours - The appropriate number of doses of antibiotics has been given over a 24 hour period for known strep, impetigo, or other bacterial infections, and the physician has approved readmission. - Chickenpox lesions are crusted, usually 5-6 days from onset. - Scabies are under treatment. - Lice are under treatment and show no evidence of nits or live lice. - Pinworms have been under treatment for 24 hours. - Lesions from impetigo are no longer weeping. - Skin infections such as Staphylococcos Areus (S.areus) and or Methicillin Resistant Staphylococcus Aureus (MRSA) must be covered by diaper or clothing or bandage and a note from the health care provider (HCP) stating that the child is no longer contagious. - Ringworm lesions are healed or have been under treatment for 24 hours. - Conjunctivitis (pink eye) is under treatment, with a note from the HCP that child is no longer contagious and symptoms have diminished to the point that eyes are no longer discharging. - Children suffering from contagious illnesses may be readmitted into the CYS program once the communicable stage has passed and/or a signed note from HCP is present stating the child is no longer contagious. - The child/youth is able to participate in the routine program activities. - Children still in diapers with positive cultures for salmonella will not be readmitted until two stool cultures at least 24 hours apart are negative.
 Older children (toilet trained) shedding salmonella may be readmitted providing there is strict adherence to hand washing policies by care providers and children following use of the toilet